mainmatter/playbook/project-flow/consulting/README.md

 ### Leveling up

-Team Augmentation projects deliver duplicate value for our clients and their teams - our consultants will both actively support the client's team with new and ongoing product initiatives and therefore increase the team's velocity and at the same time they will share their unique expertise with the client's team, leveling team members up as they collaborate.
+Team Augmentation projects deliver duplicate value for our clients and their teams.
+Our consultants will both actively support the client's team with new and ongoing product initiatives and therefore increase the team's velocity and at the same time they will share their unique expertise with the client's team, leveling team members up as they collaborate.
 That way they provide sustainable